telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

         </div>
     </div>

-Note that when you use virtual scrolling, the Grid data table is not placed inside a scrollable container.
+When you use virtual scrolling, the data table of the Grid is not placed inside a scrollable container.
 The scrollbar belongs to a separate `div.k-scrollbar` shown above.
-This matters in scenarios when the data rows should be manually scrolled to a particular position.
-Scrolling to a specific table row is unreliable and not supported with virtual scrolling.
+This matters in scenarios when the data rows have to be manually scrolled to a particular position.

-The virtual scrolling behavior and implementation imposes limitations with regard to some other Grid features.
-Virtual scrolling cannot be used together with grouping and hierarchy.
-CRUD operations are not supported either.

 Virtual scrolling relies on a fake scrollbar.
 Its size is not determined by the browser, but is calculated based on the average row height of the data that is already loaded.
 As a result, variable row heights may cause unexpected behavior, such as inability to scroll to the last rows on the last page.

-There are two ways to ensure that all table rows have the same heights&mdash;either disable text wrapping, or set an explicit large-enough row height, as demonstrated below.
+To ensure that all table rows have the same heights, use either of the options:
+* Disable text wrapping.
+* Set an explicit row height that is large enough (as demonstrated in the example below).

 ###### Example